Zero Party Data: What It Means + Why And How You Should Be Collecting It

 In the last few months, accessing specific types of data about customers has been increasingly more difficult.
+From fintech to eCommerce to SaaS – all industries have taken a major hit.
 It’s a topic that’s so monumental to the future of marketing and even business growth, as well as user privacy, that it’s been making headlines across the world.
 Don’t get us wrong, though, we believe this is a good thing; consumers should be able to control how their data is used in advertising.

 Despite that, brands should know the realities of what the advertising landscape looks like in a world without pixel tracking.

 There are varying levels of customer data that have become more difficult to access due to restrictions put in place by tech giants like Apple & Google that have reshaped the online advertising space (ahem, iOS 14).
-To understand how these changes have impacted digital advertising, start by understanding the different types of data.
+To understand how these changes have impacted digital advertising, let’s start with zero party data.

 First-party data is any data collected by a company about their customers.
 This information is compiled through a brand’s website and used to develop various marketing strategies that cater to an individual or group (ex: target audience).
 For example, we use first-party data at Tuff when we look at a brand’s users’ website behavior, listen to inbound sales call recordings, or analyze purchase history to learn more about a company’s existing users and customers.